5.3.1 Aviation screening

 Australia is free from many of the major pests and diseases of animals and plants found elsewhere.
 To maintain Australia’s unique environment, all travellers entering the country must adhere to Australia’s strict quarantine rules.

-All staff should familiarise themselves with the requirements of the Department of Home Affairs and the Department of Agriculture and Water Resources before personal effects, including packing material, are packed and consigned to Australia.
+All staff should familiarise themselves with the requirements of the Department of Home Affairs and the Department of Agriculture before personal effects, including packing material, are packed and consigned to Australia.
 Goods will be inspected on arrival and staff will be liable for any costs associated with inspection or fumigation processes.
 These charges are for specific services, not taxes or duties, and cannot be waived.

 5.3.3 Import and export